Zeecka/Auto_vol/README.md

 ./auto_vol -d /home/maki/memory.raw -f /home/maki/tests -p /home/maki/zTools/plug_vol -a /home/maki/image.dd
 ```

-This script will create an output folder and stored every results.
+This script will create an output folder and store every result.
 It can also detect if it's a Windows or Linux dump.

-## Prerequistes
+## Prerequisites

 This script will need :